Unlocking your retirement income

 So ultimately, it’s all about living well now, and designing your legacy just as you like.
 Protecting and growing your money during your retirement, while being confident you can live the life you want and can help others if you wish.

 Important information – This article isn’t personal advice.
 If you’d like to discuss any of the topics covered here, including the actions for your individual circumstances, please contact your financial adviser.
-If you do not have a financial adviser, you may be able to access one through our partnership with Schroders Personal Wealth (fees and eligibility criteria apply).
+If you do not have a financial adviser, you may be able to access one with Lloyds Wealth (fees and eligibility criteria apply).
 Unbiased is a service that finds a local adviser based on your requirements.
 You can also find mortgage brokers, accountants, and solicitors on Unbiased.

 The contents of this page are accurate as of 10/01/2025.
 Our views and references to pensions, tax, investment, or their rules, may have changed since then.